runemadsen/runemadsen-2012/writings/printing-code/index.md

 <!--### Assignment for next week

 * Even though you only have 1 week to do it, this assignment is your mid-term.
-Something about designing a logo.
-Have any ideas?
-We can go through it now?
-Or else come to office hours. -->
+Do a dynamic logo for something.
+Print 3 times on a poster.
+Do not tell us for what.
+We will guess it in class. -->

 Week 7: _Midterm Presentations_
 -----------------------------